* Dollar index near highest in nearly 8 weeks

 * Upbeat U.S. data helps lift dollar sentiment

-* Dollar/yen hovers in sight of 2-week high (Updates prices, adds more comment)
+* Dollar/yen hovers in sight of 2-week high (Releads with European trading, changes dateline from previous SINGAPORE/SYDNEY)

 By Patrick Graham

-LONDON, May 28 (Reuters) - The euro fell to a new three-month low on Wednesday as expectations solidified for a multi-pronged attack on monetary policy by the European Central Bank next week.
+LONDON, May 28 (Reuters) - The euro traded within sight of a three-month low on Wednesday as expectations solidified for a multi-pronged attack on monetary policy by the European Central Bank next week.

 A number of banks have been reluctant to continue to sell the euro ahead of the central bank’s policy meeting, speculating that the scale of action it takes to bolster the economy - and reduce euro zone interest rates - may yet disappoint markets.